Home » DIY » How to Paint Over Faux Finish: Sunroom Renovation

 If you need to paint over a faux finish or textured walls, you’ll need the following supplies.

-Directions on How to Paint Over a Faux Finish
+Step-by-Step Guide: How to Paint Over Faux Finish Walls

-Here’s how I painted over the faux finish in the sunroom.
+In general, here’s how I painted over the faux finish in the sunroom.
+And we’ll deep dive into the steps more below.

 • Lay a drop cloth on the floor and cover any furniture you need to protect.
 Tape off the room.